Posts Tagged ‘ Fishing Charters ’

 Posted on May 6th, 2013 by .
 Filed under Uncategorized .

 Aaah….I just tied my last mooching leader for the upcoming fishing charter season in Craig, Alaska.
 Shame on me for not getting this done during football season.
-The Seahawks were so fun to watch last fall and winter that I hardly had time to tie leaders during the games.
-Next fall could be even better!
+The Seahawks were so fun to watch last fall that I hardly had time to tie leaders during the games.
+With all the moves the Seahawks have been making next fall could be even better!

-Troy’s boat is in Washington right now getting it’s full compliment of electronics installed and then it’ll be headed for the barge next week.
+Troy’s new North River is in Washington right now getting it’s full compliment of Lowrance electronics installed and then it’ll be headed for the barge next week.
 In the meantime I’m as busy as ever loading up on supplies and trying to get some quality time in with the family before heading north here soon.

 I’ve talked to a few of the guys in Craig the last couple of weeks and there’s already some king salmon showing up around town.
 A troller friend had a solid catch on his last trip of the winter season last week and I’m crossing my fingers that more king salmon will right behind the fish that he found off the coast.
 In the meantime there’s lots of work to do to get things ready for this summer.